kornelski/pngquant/lib/MANUAL.md

 ## License

+Libimagequant is dual-licensed:

-Libimagequant is is available under [GPL v3 or later](https://raw.github.com/pornel/pngquant/master/lib/COPYRIGHT) with additional copyright notices for older parts of the code.
+* For Free/Libre Open Source Software it's available under [GPL v3 or later](https://raw.github.com/pornel/pngquant/master/lib/COPYRIGHT) with additional copyright notices for older parts of the code.

+* For use in commercial/closed-source/AppStore software please ask kornel@pngquant.org for a license.

 ## Download